NYCE-Software/typescript-package-boilerplate/README.md

 ## Publishing future versions

-**Important notice:** A version number change and a push of commits automatically triggered by the mentioned (p)npm commands.
+**Important notice:** A version number change and a push of commits is automatically triggered by the mentioned (p)npm commands.
 Please do not perform these actions manually.

 ### Commit